Languages Statement of Intent

 The specific aims of the language curriculum are to:

 To meet these aims, we will endeavour to provide exemplary language lessons through a variety of activities including interactive games, songs and role play, to ensure stimulation and enjoyment.
-We want children to adopt a mindset of being a Fearless Failure by always adopting a ‘have a go’ attitude to ensure our children become resilient learners.
+We want children to adopt a ‘have a go’ attitude to ensure our children become resilient learners.

 By the end of Year 6, we want our children to leave with a firm foundation of skills, knowledge and vocabulary to be further developed at Key Stage 3 and beyond.
 They will have broader horizons having developed deeper understanding and respect of other cultures alongside their own, through recognising similarities and differences between their culture and that of others.